ecohealthalliance/ehastyle/README.md

 [{flexdashboard}](https://rstudio.github.io/flexdashboard/index.html)
 rmd documents.

-`Flexdashboards` allow you to create dashboards with
+`Flexdashboards` allow you to create dashboards with ease.
+You can embed static or dynamic plots or elements without having to learn rshiny.

 ## Hosting Fonts on AWS